Aldaviva/DependencyHierarchy/README.md

 ## Options
 ### Filter to only show one package
 By default, the output shows all dependencies of the project.
-To only show one package and its dependents, while hiding all unrelated packages, pass the `--filter` or `-f` option.
+To only show one package and its dependents, while hiding all unrelated packages, pass the `--filter` or `-f` option followed by the package name as the argument.
 This can help you figure out why a specific package is in your project.
+Filters are always case insensitive.
 ```ps1
 deps --filter HidClient
 ```